Explainable Artificial Intelligence for Biology and Health

 Modern machine learning (ML) models can accurately predict patient progress, an individual's phenotype, or molecular events such as transcription factor binding.
 However, they do not explain why selected features make sense or why a particular prediction was made.
 For example, a model may predict that a patient will get chronic kidney disease, which can lead to kidney failure.
 The lack of explanations about which features drove the prediction – e.g., high systolic blood pressure, high BMI, or others – hinders medical professionals in making diagnoses and decisions on appropriate clinical actions.
 I will briefly describe my group’s efforts to develop interpretable ML techniques for varied biological and medical applications, including treating cancer based on a patient’s own molecular profile, identifying therapeutic targets for Alzheimer’s, predicting kidney diseases, preventing complications during surgery, enabling pre-hospital diagnoses for trauma patients, and improving our understanding of pan-cancer biology and genome biology.
-My talk will focus in greater detail on interpretable ML techniques to identify molecular markers for anti-cancer drugs for acute myeloid leukemia, published in Nature Communications (Jan 2018) and our more recent works in collaboration with Harvard Medical School; our explainable artificial intelligence system, Prescience, for preventing hypoxemia in patients under anesthesia, featured on the cover of Nature Biomedical Engineering (Oct 2018); SHAP, our general ML framework on model interpretability, published as a full oral presentation at Neural Information Processing Systems (2017; cited >480 for 2 years); Tree explainer, our polynomial time algorithm for computing SHAP values for tree models (Accepted to Nature Machine Intelligence as a cover article (Jan 2020) and our ML approach to identifying Alzheimer's disease therapeutic targets.
+My talk will focus in greater detail on interpretable ML techniques to identify molecular markers for anti-cancer drugs for acute myeloid leukemia, published in Nature Communications (Jan 2018) and our more recent works in collaboration with Harvard Medical School; our explainable artificial intelligence system, Prescience, for preventing hypoxemia in patients under anesthesia, featured on the cover of Nature Biomedical Engineering (Oct 2018); SHAP, our general ML framework on model interpretability, published as a full oral presentation at NeurIPS (2017; cited >500 over 2 years after publication); Tree explainer, our polynomial time algorithm for computing SHAP values for tree models (Accepted to Nature Machine Intelligence as a cover article (Jan 2020) and our ML approach to identifying Alzheimer's disease therapeutic targets.